The Cosmological Simulation Code OpenGadget3 -- Implementation of Meshless Finite Mass: Test cases

 \subsubsection{Slope-Limiter}

 The different slope-limiting procedures, which are implemented in our code, differ not only in how aggressively they limit the slope, but also in how much numerical diffusivity they introduce.
-In general, different limiters are shown to produce different results for specific test-cases \citep[compare e.g.][]{May&Berger2013,Hubber+2018}.
+In general, different limiters are shown to produce different results for specific test-cases \citep[compare e.g.][]{Barth&Jespersen1989,Balsara2004,May&Berger2013,Hubber+2018,AlonsoAsensio+2023}.

-In the following, we compare the three cases of the limiter from \textsc{gizmo} that we usually use, the \textsc{Arepo} and, the TVD limiter.
+In the following, we compare the three cases of the limiter from \textsc{gizmo} as described by Eqn.~(\ref{eq:gizmo_limiter}) in combination with their pariwise limiter (Eqn.~(\ref{eq:gizmp_pairwise_limiter1}/\ref{eq:gizmp_pairwise_limiter2})), that we usually use, the \textsc{Arepo} (Eqn.~(\ref{eq:arepo_limiter})) and, the TVD limiter (Eqn.~(\ref{eq:tvd_limiter})).
 The \textsc{gizmo} and TVD limiters are the most extreme cases of the limiters implemented, with lowest and highest numerical diffusivity, respectively.
 The \textsc{Arepo} limiter lies in between.
-We analyze the effect on the hydrostatic square (compare also App.~\ref{sec:square}) and the Rayleigh-Taylor instability (Sec.~\ref{sec:rt}).
+We analyze the effect on the hydrostatic square (compare also Sec.~\ref{sec:square}) and the Rayleigh-Taylor instability (Sec.~\ref{sec:rt}).
 The results are shown in Fig.~\ref{fig:limiter}.

 While for the Rayleigh-Taylor instability the much less diffusive \textsc{gizmo} limiter performs best, evolving a much finer structure, this causes the strongest deformation of the hydrostatic square.
 The \textsc{Arepo} limiter is slightly more diffusive, leading to less strong secondary instabilities for the Rayleigh-Taylor instability and slightly less deformation of the square, especially at the edges.
-The TVD limiter has an even higher numerical diffusivity, thus strongly smooths the Rayleigh-Taylor instability, not only preventing secondary instabilities to form, but also reducing the overall growth of the instability.
-The hydrostatic square, however, is preserved best, due to lower surface-tension like errors, as it can be observed also e.g. for shocks.
+The TVD limiter has an even higher numerical diffusivity, thus strongly smooths the Rayleigh-Taylor instability, not only preventing secondary instabilities to form, but also noticeably reducing the overall growth of the instability.
+The hydrostatic square, however, is preserved best, due to lower surface-tension like errors, which also manifest in the presence of absence of the pressure-blib for shocks.

 Combining the results, we show that it is not always clear which slope-limiting procedure would be the overall preferred choice.
 As in most cases the \textsc{gizmo} limiter performs best, we chose this as our reference method.